BruneiOfficial Name: Brunei Darussalam

 See the Department of State’s Fact Sheet on Brunei for information on U.S. - Brunei relations.

 Entry, Exit & Visa Requirements

-U.S. passport-holders must have at least six months’ validity remaining on their passport before entering Brunei for business or pleasure, and are required to obtain a visa prior to arrival in Brunei for visits of 90 days or longer.
-Travelers may also be required to have at least six blank passport pages; Brunei immigration officials have referred U.S. citizens with fewer than six blank pages to the U.S. Embassy to obtain a new passport before they can receive a visa extension required to work, study or remain in the country beyond 90 days.
-Diplomatic and official passport-holders are also required to have a visa to enter Brunei Darussalam for assignments to Brunei of more than 90 days.
+U.S. passport holders must have at least six months’ validity remaining on their passport before entering Brunei for business or pleasure, and are required to obtain a visa prior to arrival in Brunei for visits of 90 days or longer.
+Travelers are also required to have at least six blank passport pages.
 For further information about entry or exit requirements, travelers may consult the Consular Section of the Embassy of Brunei, 3520 International Court NW, Washington, DC 20008, tel.
 (202) 237-1838, or visit the Embassy of Brunei website for the most current visa information.

 Safety and Security